kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Derived Features Add Signal

-Differences reveal change.
+Differences reveal change
-Ratios reveal balance.
+Ratios reveal balance
 Aggregates reveal patterns

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.